Cypre55/Library-Information-System/MD Files/Unit-Testing.md

 * MemberID

 ###### General Output

 * MEMBERS, BOOKS and RESERVATIONS table are updated.

 ###### Scenarios

-  * The member doesn't have pending reservation.
+  * The member doesn't have pending/active reservation for this/another book

 ### Book